Small or low value injury compensation claims

 Why did the regulations change?

-One of the most impactful changes is the new table of amounts for soft tissue injuries like whiplash.
+In addition to the new small-claims limits, the government has set out a revised lower tariff of compensation amounts for soft tissue injuries like whiplash.
 Compensation awards for these injuries have been lowered considerably.

 |Less than 3 months||£300 to £1,950||£240||£260|